Moha20med-Mohi23diin/DIGITAL-CLOCK/README.md

 # DIGITAL-CLOCK
-i have  bulid this project in  javascipt and some html
+i have  bulid this project in  Javascipt and some html